mlpack/mlpack/doc/user/core/transforms/signal_processing.md

 | `nFft`           | `size_t`    | `0`     | fft size; `0` means the number of points fed to fft is chosen automatically using the next power of 2 >= of the window length.
 Typical range (`256` to `4096`) |
 | `lowFreq`        | `float`     | `0.0`   | low frequency bound for the mel filterbank in hz.
 Typical range (`0` to `300`)      |
 | `highFreq`       | `float`     | `0.0`   | high frequency bound in hz; `0` means `sampleRate / 2`.
 Typical range (`4000` to sampleRate / 2) |

-***Note:*** if the audio signal was loaded as an integral type, you can either change the loading code to load directly into a floating-point type matrix, or use conv_to to convert to a floating-point type, then scale the range to [-1, 1]

-***Note:*** If the audio signal has multiple channels, the channels must be de-interleaved before calling `MFCC()` with each column representing a separate channel.
-This preserves spatial information (e.g., which sounds come from the left vs. right).
-If spatial information is not needed, the channels can be mixed down to mono before processing (e.g., `mono = (left + right) / 2`).
-Both cases are demonstrated in the examples below.

-**Note:*** `numCoeffs` must be less than or equal to `numMelFilters`.
-The DCT compresses `numMelFilters` log-mel energies down to `numCoeffs` cepstral coefficients — it cannot produce more coefficients than there are input values.

 ---